Tangerine-Community/Tangerine/docs/system-administrator/mysql-module.md

 Important!
 If __reenabling__ the mysql module, remove the mysql folder: `rm -r data/mysql`

+Note: Upgrading an older version of Tangerine may require running `docker exec tangerine push-all-groups-views` after to enable indexes used for mysql

 ### Step 1
 Ensure the variables from the `MySQL` section in config.defaults.sh are in your customized `config.sh` file.